Skip to main content

 You can use Azure Private Link to establish a secure connection between Polaris and Apache Kafka clusters running within your Azure account.

-This topic describes various ways you can set up a secure connection between Azure and Polaris using Azure Private Link to consume data directly from an event stream.
-Don't use the methods in this topic to query and publish data from an event stream.
+This topic describes various ways to set up a secure connection between Azure and Polaris using Azure Private Link to consume data directly from an event stream.
+Don't use the methods in this topic to query or publish data from an event stream.

 info